Elias Sierra: Heracles Almelo

 On 1 February 2021, Sierra completed a permanent transfer to Heracles Almelo, signing a contract until 2024.
 He made his debut for the club on 4 April 2021, replacing Orestis Kiomourtzoglou in the 65th minute of a 3–0 loss to PSV.

 Sierra faced challenges in meeting expectations during his time at Heracles.
 Over one and a half seasons in the Eredivisie, he earned five starts and came on as a substitute in 16 matches.
 Following the club's relegation in 2022, he made 17 brief substitute appearances in the Eerste Divisie.
 Despite an ongoing contract, he was told to find a new club.

 VVV-Venlo

 On 25 July 2023, Sierra signed a two-year contract with VVV-Venlo in Eerste Divisie, with an option for an additional season.
 He made his debut for the club on the first matchday of the season, starting and playing 65 minute of a 3–1 Limburg derby loss to MVV.
 On 15 December, he scored his first competitive goal for VVV in a 2–1 league loss against TOP Oss.

 He remained with the club through the 2024–25 season.
 Upon the expiry of his contract, VVV-Venlo opted not to renew, and Sierra left the club as a free agent.

+Sporting Hasselt

+In January 2026, after six months as a free agent, Sierra returned to his hometown and youth club Sporting Hasselt competing in Belgian Division 1.